 - Get fleet enema if prescribed by the doctor

 Inform your doctor or go to the Emergency Room if you experience:

 You results will be given to you at your subsequent visit.

 Our specialists are experts at performing biopsies.
-For your free consultation, just fill an online form or contact us on the given numbers.
+For your consultation, just fill an online form or contact us on the given numbers.
 Our board-certified surgeon will examine your condition and recommend you the best suitable treatment according to your condition.